Some of my more detailed reviews - books, films, theatre trips, software etc. I will also post the text of some of my sermons here.

 We made our way up the hill to Emmanuel - Falmouth Baptist Church.
 The service was similar although the minister preached.
 Fro other parts of the service other people lead.
 There was also the welcome of a child.
 (Baptists do not Christen people, that has to wait until they are old enough to so “I Will” to following Christ for themselves.
 After the service we walked into town for lunch.
 It was pretty busy, being Fathers Day.

 Eventually we went in the Quayside pub to get a roast lunch.
 It looked a bit run down on the outside.
 When we got in I now realise I should have known better.
 There were flies circulating around the middle.
 We ordered food, even that took a long time as the system for ordering failed to be operated properly, and the girl on the till started doing drinks.
 Someone else was assigned to that and had already served me with mine.
 As I returned to the table I was told of some of the others around us receiving the wrong order.
-If I hadn't paid, I have left then.
+If I hadn't paid, I'd have left then.
 Eventually someone came to our table and took our order again, the computer had failed.
 Staff were apologising to just about everyone around us.
 One man responded “Never mind, it happens”, the waitress said “It happens a lot here”.
 Which we already knew to be true.
 Our chicken roast dinners arrived.
 Another apology was immediately forthcoming – they were pork, not chicken.
 After another short wait our Chicken roast dinners arrived for real.
 I should think the chicken had been cooking since 10:00 am.
 Even so it wasn't exactly hot.
 We ate what we could and followed the advice of the mother and son (I assume) on the next table as the elderly lady said “lets get out of here quick”.

 From 2010_0612-26 Falmouth